 While the best laid plans of mice and men often go astray, the best laid plans of real foodies mean you are less likely to get takeout, have an over-priced poor quality restaurant meal, or eat frozen pizza yet again.

-If you’d rather have someone plan your meals and shopping list, check out my classic and paleo Real Food Meal Plans here.
+If you'd rather have someone plan your meals and shopping list, click here for real food meal plans.

 #3 – Master online shopping

 I am a HUGE proponent of buying local, but I am also a major advocate of simplifying my life so I have time to do the things that matter most.
 You know what sucks time?
 Going shopping.
 Not to mention, every time you go to the store or even the farmer's market you end up buying extra stuff you didn't need, draining your wallet while you're at it.

 Each week my local, seasonal produce is delivered to my doorstep in a farm box.
 They also bring my raw milk, local honey, and grass fed cheese too.